futurice/taxibutton/README.md

 ##Configuration

 All the configurations besides user credentials can be found in `Nodejs/config.js`.
 You should fill in at least your local taxi service phone number and the order message.
 Default locations for weather data are set to Futurice office locations, but that also can be changed in `config.js`.
+Kannel configurations are in `RaspberryPi/Kannel/kannel.conf'.
+There is a lot of device-specific data that needs to be adjusted.

 ##Setting up the system

-We are using Raspberry pi 3 with Raspbian Jessie.
+We are using Raspberry pi 2 with Raspbian Jessie.
 The easiest way is to use it with NOOBS setup. https://www.raspberrypi.org/downloads/.
 A USB GSM dongle is required to send and receive SMS messages.

 ###Button configuration
 You need a physical button that is connected to Raspberry Pi with GPIO pins.
 The button is connected to Ground (Pin# 06) and GPIO18 (Pin# 12) on Raspberry Pi (it has no difference which of two wires is connected where).